Nedernet Troubleshooting Guide

 Believe it or not, the most common problem we see is that the client's equipment has simply gotten unplugged - by accident, or by someone looking for a place to plug something else in.
 Make sure the AC adapter that powers the antenna gear outside (see below) is plugged into an AC outlet or power-strip (and that the power strip is on).
 If you have a router, make sure that's plugged in, too.

-The most common problem seems to be a lock-up of the piece of equipment that translates your network traffic into radio signals.
-For most customers, this equipment is outside the house in or near the antenna.
-This gear gets it's power from inside the house, via a power-over-ethernet (PoE) adapter.
-It has 2 network plugs and one power plug, and is located near where the wire from the antenna enters your house.
+The most common problem seems to be a lock-up of the piece of equipment (the antenna) that translates your network traffic into radio signals.
+This gear gets it's power from inside the house, over the network cable, via a power-over-ethernet ("PoE") adapter.
+It has 2 network plugs and one power plug, and is located near where the cable from the antenna enters your house.

-To power-cycle you antenna gear: unplug the round power plug from the PoE adapter, wait a few moments, and then plug it back in.
-Alternately, you can unplug the AC adapter at the other end of the power plug from the wall, wait, and plug it back in.
+To power-cycle your antenna gear: unplug POE adapter's power plug from the wall or power strip, wait a few moments, and then plug it back in.
 Just make sure you are unplugging/replugging the right one!
 Often there is more than one AC adapter.

 Power-cycle your router